We've all been there... “I want to put on some muscle”

 The most tainted word in the dieting game... fat.
 Any supermarket you go to, you will always see alternative foods branded as “low fat” or “fat free”.
 But why?!
 What's so bad about fats?
 Surely they make you fat right?
 Its a common misconception that if you eat fat, then you'll put on fat.
 But guess what?
 Thats not the case.
 Yep, you did just read that right.
 Woah woah woah, hold on a minuite.
 That doesn't mean you can deep fry everything and still loose weight.
 There are a few different types of fats, witch ill briefly touch on.
 Good fats and bad fats.
 Good fats = Monounsaturated and polyunsaturated Bad fats = Trans fats / Hydrogenated fats Fats do have a place in diets for many people and there is a direct link between fat consumption and increased testosterone production.
 As mentioned above, if your goal is to gain muscle, you'll want to keep your fat intake quite moderate, as you will be getting the majority of your calories from carbohydrates, but this is where it gets interesting.
 If your goal is to loose weight, and you've already lowered your carbs, then the majority of your calories will come from the fats you eat coupled with proteins.
 Good fat sources: Olive oil, Coconut oil, Nuts, Avocados, Nut butters

-Wether you are a fully fledged IFBB pro, or whether you've stepped foot in the gym for the first time today, diet is critical!
+Whether you are a fully fledged IFBB pro, or whether you've stepped foot in the gym for the first time today, diet is critical!
 I hope you have been able to take something away from this article, however big or small.
-Always remember, dieting is trial and error.
-It really is about experimenting with different foods and different amounts until you find the “sweet spot” that works best for yourself Thanks for reading and happy dieting!
+Thanks for reading and happy dieting!